 Two posters from the French New Wave are in David's bedroom, Breathless (1960) and Jules and Jim (1962).
 Crowe hero, Francois Truffaut wrote Breathless and directed Jules and Jim.
 These are significant later in the film when the "lucid dream" is revealed.
 Both Breathless and Jules and Jim deal with self-destructive free-spirited characters whose personal relationships suffer and violently end because of their own needs to be "free".
 Jules and Jim ends with Jeanne Moreau driving Henri Serre off a bridge in a car the same way Julie did to David in Vanilla Sky.

-David shares seats on the board with people whom he calls "The Seven Dwarfs," each of whom represents one of the dwarves from the Disney animated version of the story.
+David shares seats on the board with people whom he calls "The Seven Dwarfs," each of whom represents one of the dwarves from the Disney version of the story.
 David has his body frozen through cryonics after death.
-There was a widespread and persistent rumour that Walt Disney, a media magnate also associated with the Seven Dwarfs, had his body frozen after death.
+There was a widespread and persistent rumor that Walt Disney, a media magnate also associated with the Seven Dwarfs, had his body frozen after death.